C.J. Cron Player Props: Rockies vs. Astros

 C.J.
 Cron At The Plate

-- In 16 games this year (32.0%), Cron has picked up an RBI, and in five of those games (10.0%) he had two or more.
+- Cron has an RBI in 16 of 51 games this year, with multiple RBI in five of them.
 He has also driven in three or more of his team's runs in three contests.

-- In 21 of 50 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 22 of 51 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.